 If you're looking for an all-inclusive Christmas vacation this year, head over to the Gaylord National Resort in National Harbor, Maryland, any time from Thanksgiving to New Year's Day for a whole lineup of great events and attractions.

-ICE! is the Resort's award-winning main attraction, an interactive winter wonderland created by 40 international artists hand-sculpting over two million pounds of ice blocks into festive holiday scenes.
-ICE! returns with a new theme this year, "A Charlie Brown Christmas," which will be on display from November 16, 2018, to January 1, 2019.
+ICE! is the resort's award-winning main attraction, an interactive winter wonderland created by 40 international artists hand-sculpting over two million pounds of ice blocks into festive holiday scenes.
+ICE! returns with a new theme this year, "How the Grinch Stole Christmas," which will be on display from November 15 through December 30, 2019.

-Other events and attractions at the Gaylord include the Cirque Dreams Unwrapped Stage Show, a special breakfast with Charlie Brown (and friends), ice skating, a holiday carousel, a gingerbread decorating corner, special workshops and activities with Mr. and Mrs. Claus, and access to a Build-A-Bear Workshop where kids can design their own Christmas present.
+Other events and attractions at the Gaylord include the Cirque Dreams Unwrapped Stage Show, a special breakfast with the Grinch, ice skating, a holiday carousel, a gingerbread decorating corner, special workshops, and activities with Mr. and Mrs. Claus.

-Throughout the holiday season, you can share the magic of Christmas with your children by taking them through one of the many lighting displays set up throughout the Captial Region.
+Throughout the holiday season, you can share the magic of Christmas with your children by taking them through one of the many lighting displays set up throughout the Capital Region.

 In Maryland, you can attend the Festival of Lights at the Mormon Temple, drive through Winter Lights at Seneca Creek State Park, or wander in the Annmarie Sculpture Garden in Dowell during the nightly Garden in Lights event.